YashShailesh/MyCMake/README.md

 # CMAKE_VS
-This is example to demonstrate the CMake Build System with Visual Studio generator.
+This is example, to demonstrate the CMake Build System with Visual Studio generator.